-As the owner of a couple of awesome Sphynx cats, I get asked all the time, “Do you let them go outside?”
+As the owner of a couple of awesome Sphynx cats, I get asked all the time, “Do you let your hairless cats go outside?”
 It certainly is rare to come across one of these nudists hanging around a back alley or chasing mice in a field, because members of the breed should not be spending long periods of time outdoors.

 I live in an apartment with a shaded balcony, so my naked ladies spend their summer days enjoying a few supervised hours of sunlight chez moi here in France.
 But even if I did live in a house with a yard, I wouldn’t let my Sphynx cats roam around outside without making sure I wasn’t putting them in any kind of danger.

 And it goes without saying that Sphynx cats can enjoy warm, sunny weather like any other breed, but as soon as it’s too cool for you to be outside without any clothes on, it’s too cool for them, too.

 Any breed of cat with a partial coat, light coat, or lack of coat — like the Sphynx — is particularly susceptible to sunburns and skin cancer, and therefore exposure to direct sunlight must be limited.
 Like humans, each Sphynx has its own unique sensitivity to the sun, with light-colored Sphynx cats burning more easily and quickly than darker ones.